What is Namecheap Hosting?

 Thankfully, Namecheap is very upfront about its pricing and costs, meaning that you shouldn’t find any charges that were not listed and shown to you before you signed up.

 Can I host my email through Namecheap if I don’t have a website?

 Yes, the site does offer dedicated email hosting services.
 You can get disk space and file storage for your emails as well as anti-spam protection.

 Does Namecheap offer a money-back guarantee?

 Yes, but it is only valid for fourteen days (two weeks).
 However, if you choose a dedicated server plan, then you do not have this option.
 Also, if you incur additional fees during your first two weeks, those will not be refunded.

 Does this site offer different payment plan structuring?

-Yes, Namecheap is very diverse with regards to how you can pay for its services.
+Yes, Namecheap is very diverse with regard to how you can pay for its services.
 You can choose to pay monthly, yearly, bi-yearly, or even tri-yearly if you want.
 The Business Pro plan, however, is only available for monthly renewal, so you cannot prepay for an entire year.
-Overall, the more you spend up front, the more you will save in the long run.
+Overall, the more you spend upfront, the more you will save in the long run.